 Payback Period Method

 The payback period method (PBP) of capital budgeting calculates the time it takes to recover the initial cost of an investment.
-There are two approaches--the short cut method and the unequal cash flows method--both of which base the calculations on net cash flows (cash outflows minus cash inflows) for each year.
-As was true with NPV and IRR, each year may have different cash flow amounts.
+There are two approaches--the short cut method and the unequal cash flow method---both of which base their calculations on annual net cash flows (cash outflows minus cash inflows).
+As is true with NPV and IRR, each year may have different cash flow amounts.

 Short Cut Method

-When annual operating cash flows (CF) are equal each year, the following short cut calculation can be used to determine the payback period:
+When the amounts of annual operating cash flows expected from a potential capital asset acquisition are equal each year, the following short cut calculation can be used to determine the payback period:

 |Payback period||=||Initial investment|